-Similarly, the Miraflores Development Committee, which has chapters in both Boston and Miraflores in the Dominican Republic, funded infrastructure and social service projects in the sending community.
-The committee asked its nonmigrant members, who were supervising project implementation, to solicit community input, request bids, and submit budget reports.
+Some community organizations have already caught on.
+For example, the Bhagat Samaj, a Hindu group from Gujarat state in India, not only supports cultural and asked its nonmigrant members, who were supervising project implementation, to solicit community input, request bids, and submit budget reports.
 They were tasked with applying standards that they learned while working in Boston and improving the accountability and transparency of the final product.
 Both groups recognized that by strengthening the community back home, they were also helping people in the United States.